paveltimofeev/screens.io/tasklist.md

 -- Backend: Why redbullracing tests are failed without any report? *failed because of tried to load file that does not exists*
--- [Move to AWS: 2] Support strategies of storing images at AWS S3 or at local FileSystem -- Frontend: Comparer: allow approve only failed cases
+-- [Move to AWS: 2] Support strategies of storing images at AWS S3 or at local FileSystem -- Frontend: Comparer: allow approve only failed cases -- [TechDept] approve by runId, not by pair item

-- [Move to AWS: 2] Backend: GET references from AWS S3 before run tests (download ref images of every scenario, delete successfully uploaded images)
-- [Bug] Backend: References are not uploads to s3
-- Backend: add retries to S3Adapter or ensure that aws lib already provides it.
+- Frontend: Show report UI for running-state jobs

 TechDept
-- [TechDept] approve by runId, not by pair item
 - [TechDept] Frontend: Fix filters at Jobs view
 - [TechDept] Frontend: Need filtration by status at JobPage (results report) (Implement Sidebar filters for Job Page)
 - [TechDept] Frontend: *featurelost* total number of scenarios
 - [TechDept] Backend & Frontend: Viewport settings are not convenient to use and develop.
 Need better solution, maybe table ith togglers.
 - [TechDept] Proxy: Simplify passwordChecks by user/by email - introduce accountId as a key instead of user/email
 - [TechDept] Proxy: Simplify setting of x-auth-proxy-... headers - `userid vs user._id`, `user, name - really needed?`
+- [TechDept] Auto Stop for stuck/forever-running jobs

 BackLog
+- [Move to AWS: 2] Backend: GET references from AWS S3 before run tests (download ref images of every scenario, delete successfully uploaded images)
+- [Bug] Backend: References are not uploads to s3
+- Backend: add retries to S3Adapter or ensure that aws lib already provides it.
 - [Move to AWS: Preparation - Split services] Run QueueProcessors as separate processes (Run, Approve)
 - [Move to AWS: 3] Run proxy & backend on AWS VM
 - [Move to AWS: 4] Deploy frontend to AWS S3/CloudFront or github under the new domain name and SSL